Wednesday, 18 December 2024

 Since its inception several years ago, Tencent Cloud has been collaborating on “Wuthering Waves,” a popular action role-playing mobile game by Kuro Games.
 According to an IDC report cited by the company, Tencent Cloud captured 42.9% of cloud service adoption in China’s gaming sector in the second half of 2023.
 This report also noted that over 90% of China’s top gaming companies, including Perfect World and 37Games, utilise Tencent Cloud’s solutions.

-Cloud computing technology allows companies to distribute, manage, or process various and digital resources over the internet as on-demand services, akin to electricity from a power grid.
+Cloud computing technology allows companies to distribute, manage, or process various software and digital resources over the internet as on-demand services, akin to electricity from a power grid.
 These resources are stored in data centres, where AI systems undergo training.

 Microsoft’s AI platform supports